pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/03-workspaces.md

 <Tab title="Silver Account Plan" id="silver">

-You will automatically be assigned a Silver Account Plan workspace.
+New workspaces start with a Silver Account Plan by default.
 The Silver Account Plan is free and offers basic WebOps tools and features.

 </Tab>